Statistics of drops generated from ensembles of randomly corrugated ligaments: Results

 \subsection{First Stage of Breakups ($\textbf{S1}$)}

 We take a closer look at the probability of the large drop sizes immediately after the first set of breakups.
+We start with a simple model for the ligament pinching-off at several locations, with \CORR{the assumption of a small, uniform and independent probability of the ligament pinching-off in each small length element ${\rm d}x$.
+Therefore the spacing $\ell$ between any two pinch-off locations (see Fig. \ref{fig:pdf}\CORR{a}{b}) follows an exponential probability distribution

+where $\zeta$ is the average number of pinch-offs occurring over a unit length.
+In other words the probability that the pinched-off length is between $\ell$ and $\ell + {\rm d}\ell$ is $P_1(\ell) {\rm d}\ell$.
+It is then easy to show \cite{yates2014probability} that the number $n$ of pinch-offs over a length $x$ follows the Poisson distribution

+The volume of the drop formed by encapsulating the volume between two successive pinch-off locations separated by a distance $\ell$ is clearly $V = \pi W^2 \ell / 4$ and the diameter of a spherical droplet with that volume is $d = [(3/2) W^2 \ell]^{1/3}$.
+Using the change of variable relation for probability distributions $P_1(\ell) {\rm d}\ell = P_d(d) {\rm d} d$ we obtain the expression for the PDF of the diameters as

-We start with a simple model for the ligament pinching-off at several locations, with the assumptions (i) only 1 pinch-off occurs in an infinitesimally small interval $dl$.(ii) a small, uniform and independent probability of the ligament pinching-off in each $dl$.
-Therefore, the total number of pinch-offs over the entire length $L$ follows a Poisson distribution, implying that the spacing $\mathcal{L}$ between any two pinch-off locations (see fig. \ref{fig:pdf}b) follows an exponential distribution, with the probability density function given by
+Thus the diameter distribution is identical to a Poisson distribution with $n=2$ and we refer to it as the ``volume-weighted'' Poisson distribution arising from an exponential distribution of pinch-off intervals.} {the assumptions (i) only one pinch-off occurs in an infinitesimally small interval $dl$.(ii) a small, uniform and independent probability of the ligament pinching-off in each $dl$.
+Therefore, the total number of pinch-offs over the entire length $L$ follows a Poisson distribution, implying that the spacing $\mathcal{L}$ between any two pinch-off locations (see Fig. \ref{fig:pdf}b) follows an exponential distribution, with the probability density function given by

 where $\mathcal{L}$ is the random variable for the exponential spacing, and $\zeta$ being the expected value of the number of pinch-offs occurring over length $L$.
 We set $\mathcal{D} \equiv D/W $ as the random variable representing the size of the drop formed by encapsulating the volume between two successive pinch-off locations.
 Using the relation $\mathcal{D} = c \mathcal{L}^{1/3}$ ($c$ is a constant), we obtain the expression for the PDF of random variable $\mathcal{D}$ as